telekom-security/tpotce/cloud/README.md

 <a name="key-pair"></a>
 ## Import Key Pair
-Log in with the newly created user account and import your SSH public key.
+Now log in with the newly created user account and select your project.

+Import your SSH public key.

 <a name="vpc-subnet-securitygroup"></a>
 ## Create VPC, Subnet and Security Group
 - VPC and Subnet:

 - Security Group:
+The configured Security Group should allow all incoming TCP / UDP traffic.
+If you want to secure the management interfaces, you can limit the incoming "allow all" traffic to the port range of 1-64000 and allow access to ports > 64000 only from your trusted IPs.

 <a name="clone-git"></a>
 # Clone Git Repository